mikeln/musicindex/ForScore/README.md

 * 101 Sinatra Songs - sinatra101C.csv
 * Vocal Real Book - VocalRealBook.csv

-### Workflow ###
+## Workflow

 You can load these indexes directly from here into your ForScore app by navigating with a web browser, on your device, to this location.
 Then select the index you want.
 When it opens, then select the **raw** button.
 At this point your device should (iPad at least) offer to "open in ForScore".
 Selecting that will load it into your ForScore App, and open the App.

-If you are updating the index, you should delete all the previous bookmarks for a given book first.
+If you are updating the index, you should delete all the previous bookmarks for a given book first:

 * Open the Book you want to Index
 * bookmarks
 * edit